 It can also be used as a general tonic in debility.

-Dosage - It is recommended to take 1-2 capsules, twice a day and after meals.
+Dosage - It is recommended to take 1-2 capsules twice daily with plain water after meals.

 This small book is an introduction to Ayurveda, written by Dr. Vikram Chauhan - MD (Ayurveda) This is useful for students, general public and people interested in natural remedies, yoga and herbs.
 Read More...